Integrated Petrophysics – Quick Look Techniques

 |Instructor Mark Deakin, PhD (Petrophysics)

 Public courses 3 days.
 Tailored In-House

-This course walks through how to perform a Quick Look Log Analysis which is integrated with commonly available non-log and special log data.
+This course walks through how to perform a Quick Look Log Analysis integrated with common non-log and special log data.
 The process is easy to understand and performed real-time following established petrophysical principles but within an operations ‘quick look’ setting.
-The course uses simple multi-disciplinary techniques to quickly cross check and verify petrophysical results on the fly to enable more objective, fact based operational decisions.
+The course uses simple, multi-disciplinary techniques to quickly cross check and verify petrophysical results on-the-fly for more objective, fact based operational decisions.
 Log based field development studies can also be checked and verified by these quick look techniques.